MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 37 :

+Last week, I started Data Warehousing for Business Intelligence specialization on Coursera.
+I started with Data Warehouse Concepts, Design, and Data Integration course.
+It was a mix of refreshment for what I've already learned at ITI and huge amount of new information.
+I enjoyed working on the assignments though they were a bit challenging for me.
+I really liked the assignment that was about designing the Data Warehouse schema.
+In addition to that, I learned working with Pentaho Data Integration Tool.

 # Week 36 :

 Last week,I was preparing for the interviews.
 I succeeded in the exam of IBM